nominal-io/nominal-streaming/README.md

 ```

 Note that we are enquing our data onto Channel 1, with tags "name" and "batch".
+These are just examples, you can choose your own.

 ## Stream options

-Above, you saw an example using `NominalStreamOpts::default`.
+Above, you saw an example using [`NominalStreamOpts::default`](https://docs.rs/nominal-streaming/latest/nominal_streaming/stream/struct.NominalStreamOpts.html).
 The
 following stream options can be set:

 ```rust